Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Ablation Studies on Test-time Self-supervised Aggregation

 \subsection{Influences of Training Epoch}

-In previous results, we set the training epoch of test-time self-supervised aggregation to 5 on all datasets.
+As illustrated in Section~\ref{exp_setup}, we set the training epoch of our test-time self-supervised aggregation strategy to 5 on all datasets.
 Here, we further evaluate the influence of the epoch number, where we adjust the epoch number from 1 to 100.
 As shown in Table~\ref{table_test_time_epoch_supp}, when the training epoch number is larger than 5, the learned expert weights by our method are converged on ImageNet-LT, which verifies that our method is robust enough.
 The corresponding performance on various test class distributions is reported in Table~\ref{table_epoch_performance_supp}.